RussianHANSJAKOB WERLEN, Professor and Acting Chair

 Russian in Combination with Other Programs

 There is no distinction between qualification for the Russian Course Program and for the Honors Program.
 We recommend a minimum of one semester or summer of study in Russia.
-Majors and minors are urged to build and maintain fluency by taking Russian Conversation (RUSS 006A) and Russian Phonetics (RUSS 008A), and to support their work in the field with courses in anthropology, art, cognitive science, film and media studies, history, music, philosophy, political science, religion, sociology, theater, and other literatures.
+Majors and minors are urged to build and maintain fluency by taking Russian Conversation (RUSS 006A), and to support their work in the field with courses in anthropology, art, cognitive science, film and media studies, history, music, philosophy, political science, religion, sociology, theater, and other literatures.

 RUSS 091, the seminar attachment, may be added to any course numbered 020 or above to convert it to a seminar, for a total of two credits.
 The additional work is done in the original language and supported by regular meetings with the professor, readings, discussions, and significant writing assignments in Russian.
 We anticipate that most seminar work will be done in this format.
 If there is sufficient student demand, we can offer advanced seminars in any of the following areas: